IBM/parallel-cycle-enumeration/README.md

 ```

 When running the code using `mpicc` on multiple processors, make sure to have a copy of the input graph in the same path across all processors.
+Also, the path to `tbb` and the path to the executable should be the same across all processors.

 The exact algorithms supported and the description of the command line arguments can be printed using `./cycle -h`:
 ```